Transferring Bees From Nuc To Hive

 Step By Step Process Of Transfering bees from nuc to hive

-Step By Step Process Of Transfering Bees From Nuc To A Full-Sized Beehive
+Step By Step Process of Transferring Bees From Nuc To A Full-Sized Beehive

 Now you will see a lot of bees left in the nuc hive.
 And it is common to see some of them have died.
 So, don’t be disappointed with that.